 We will be covering some controversial and sensitive issues.
-You will very likely disagree with other people in the class—including me—at some point in the semester.
-That’s fine.
-In philosophy, disagreement is common—ad often beneficial.
+We will probably disagree about some of these.
 Our goal is to express our disagreements in a way that respects the people with whom we disagree.
 Here are a few ways to do that.

 - Listen to whoever is talking.
 Only one person should talk at a time, except during team-based classwork.